-- 6.7 The GSL payments are to be calculated as follows: - (a) the GSL 1 Payment for an Eligible Customer who is a Residential Customer is the Residential Fixed Charge; - (b) the GSL 1 Payment for an Eligible Customer who is a Business Customer is the Business Fixed Charge; - (c) the GSL 2 Payment for an Eligible Customer who is a Residential Customer is the Residential Variable Charge; - (d) the GSL 2 Payment for an Eligible Customer who is a Business Customer is the Business Variable Charge. - 6.8 If the Business Tariff or Residential Tariff no longer applies, the Licence Holder must: - (a) notify the Tribunal within 10 business days of the AER approving a Tariff Structure Statement that no longer includes the relevant Business Tariff or Residential Tariff; and - (b) at the same time as it provides the notice under condition 6.8(a), nominate an equivalent tariff to the Business Tariff or Residential Tariff (as the case may). - 6.9 The tariff nominated under condition 6.8 is taken to be the relevant Business Tariff or Residential Tariff unless the Tribunal advises the Licence Holder within 20 business days that a different tariff is to apply, in which case, that tariff is taken to the Business Tariff or Residential Tariff (as the case may be).
+- 6.7 If the Tariff no longer applies, the Licence Holder must: - (a) notify the Tribunal within 10 business days of the AER approving a Tariff Structure Statement that no longer includes the Tariff; and - (b) at the same time as it provides the notice under condition 6.7(a), nominate an equivalent tariff to the Tariff. - 6.8 The tariff nominated under condition 6.7 is taken to be the Tariff unless the Tribunal advises the Licence Holder within 20 business days that a different tariff is to apply, in which case, that tariff is taken to the Tariff.

-Communication of GSL Payments
+Communication of GSL payments

-- 6.10 The Licence Holder must: - (a) before the commencement of a financial year, publish in an easily accessible location on its website a dollar value estimate of each annual GSL payment for that financial year, - (b) in any information or communication provided by the Licence Holder to customers in relation to a specific interruption, incorporate information on Eligible Customers' right to receive GSL payments; - (c) take any reasonable steps to notify a customer that the Licence Holder reasonably considers, based on data available to it, is likely to be eligible for a GSL payment, of the customer's potential entitlement to a GSL payment or payments, and the process for making an application for a GSL payment; and - (d) on request from a customer, provide written information on the availability of GSL payments and how to make an application. - 6.11 From time to time, the Tribunal may require the Licence Holder to take additional steps to notify Eligible Customers in relation to GSL payments. - 6.12 The Licence Holder must: - (a) notify an applicant for a GSL payment of the outcome of the application in writing within one month of receiving the application;
+- 6.9 The Licence Holder must: - (a) before the commencement of a financial year, publish in an easily accessible location on its website a dollar value estimate of each annual GSL payment for that financial year, - (b) take reasonable steps to notify a customer that the Licence Holder reasonably considers, based on data available to it, is likely to be eligible for a GSL payment, of the customer's potential entitlement to a GSL payment or payments, and the process for making an application for a GSL payment; and - (c) on request from a customer, provide written information on the availability of GSL payments and how to make an application. - 6.10 From time to time, the Tribunal may require the Licence Holder to take additional steps to notify Eligible Customers in relation to GSL payments. - 6.11 The Licence Holder must: - (a) notify an applicant for a GSL payment of the outcome of the application in writing within 12 weeks of receiving the application; - (b) specify in the notification: - (i) if a GSL payment is being made, the form and timing of that payment; and - (ii) if a GSL payment is not being made, the reasons for the decision.

-- (b) specify in the notification: - (i) if a GSL payment is being made, the form and timing of that payment; and - (ii) if a GSL payment is not being made, the reasons for the decision.
+Limitation of GSL payment

-Limitation of GSL Payment
+6.12 A GSL payment does not:

-6.13 A GSL payment does not:
+- (a) alter or diminish any rights that an Eligible Customer may have against any person under trade practices or other applicable legislation, common law or contract; - (b) represent any admission of legal liability by the Licence Holder, and

-- (a) alter or diminish any rights that an Eligible Customer may have against any person under trade practices or other applicable legislation, common law or contract; - (b) represent any admission of legal liability by the Licence Holder, and - (c) alter, vary or exclude the operation of: - (i) section 119 of the National Electricity Law (NSW); - (ii) sections 316 and 316A of the National Energy Retail Law (NSW); and - (iii) any other statutory limitations on liability or immunities applicable to a Licence Holder.
+- (c) alter, vary or exclude the operation of: - (i) section 119 of the National Electricity Law (NSW); - (ii) sections 316 and 316A of the National Energy Retail Law (NSW); and - (iii) any other statutory limitations on liability or immunities applicable to a Licence Holder.